INASIC/Financial-Derivatives/README.md

 In the case that the report PDF does not load on GitHub, access to it can be viewed on the following Google Doc: https://docs.google.com/document/d/1dv7NzptODqQffby55s2Gbq3aBpOjWUZzqGSc7f93Odo/edit?usp=sharing.

+# Compiling the Program

+To compile the program, ensure that you have a FORTRAN compiler.
+If using the FORTRAN compiler gfortran then simply type in the terminal:
+* gfortran -o sa statistical_arbitrage.f90 && ./sa